-The deficit position of Unrestricted by State Appropriation-backed Bond net position represents outstanding non-profit housing and housing infrastructure bonds that are not a general obligation of the Agency.
+The deficit position of unrestricted by state appropriation-backed bond net position represents outstanding non-profit housing and housing infrastructure bonds that are not a general obligation of the Agency.
 Amounts held in funds securing those bonds are not pledged or available to secure other bondholders or creditors of Minnesota Housing.

-Invested in Capital Assets
+Net Investment in Capital Assets

-This represents the balance of capital assets, net of depreciation.
-No related debt exists.
+This represents the balance of capital assets, net of depreciation and lease liability.